Teaching During Turbulent Times

 Introduction

-The ongoing contexts in which instructors are teaching and students are learning can be quite stressful—even traumatic—for the community.
-Classroom environments have felt the impacts of a global pandemic, racial and economic inequality, political divisiveness, hate crimes, violence, and wars alongside rising levels of anxiety and other mental health concerns.
+The ongoing contexts in which instructors are teaching, and students are learning can be quite stressful and, in some cases, traumatic.
+Classroom environments and campuses have felt the impacts of a global pandemic, racial and economic inequality, political divisiveness, hate crimes, violence, and wars alongside rising levels of anxiety and other mental health concerns.
 Worry and fear about the future can influence how students show up in classrooms and their ability to focus on learning—even in those courses where the content might seem removed from broader circumstances.

-When faced with crises, how can educators respond adaptively and with compassion, while also being attentive to their own professional and personal well-being?
+When faced with crises, how can educators respond with agility and compassion, while also being attentive to their own professional and personal well-being?

 Strategies to Consider

-Drawing from the scholarship of teaching and learning literature, which delves far deeper into the pedagogical complexities, we have synthesized a variety of strategies for instructors to consider using in-the-moment to demonstrate support, fortify student resilience, and foster feelings of belonging.
+Drawing from the scholarship of teaching and learning literature, which delves far deeper into the pedagogical complexities, this guide synthesizes a variety of strategies for instructors to consider using in-the-moment to demonstrate support, fortify student resilience, and foster feelings of belonging.

 1. Acknowledge the context and affirm community.

-Research has indicated that students prefer that instructors acknowledge when a tragic or traumatic event has occurred (or is continuing to unfold), rather than remain silent (Huston & DiPietro, 2007).
-Acknowledgment may take the form of recognizing the circumstances at the beginning of a class session and holding space for a collective moment of silence.
+Research has indicated that students prefer that instructors acknowledge when a tragic or traumatic event has occurred (or is continuing to unfold), rather than remain silent (Huston & DiPietro, 2007; Linsenmeyer & Lucas, 2017).
+Acknowledgment may take the form of recognizing the circumstances at the beginning of a class session, holding space for a collective moment of silence, and planning a transition back to the regular content.
 Gestures like these can bolster our sense of community and shared humanity, affirming that we value one another as people.
-This sample statement from Brown University’s Harriet W. Sheridan Center for Teaching and Learning can be adapted to express concern for students: I understand that this is likely a challenging day to be thinking about [subject].
-I also imagine that by being here today, like me, you find some reassurance in observing this moment as a community.
-In a minute, I will turn to the topic in the syllabus, but I do understand that it may be difficult to focus, and so I will both record the session and be available later this week in office hours to support your learning and well-being.

 2. Communicate care.

 Communicating a message of care is valuable.
-An initial aspect of this message might include sharing how you are handling the current situation (if you are comfortable disclosing such information), establishing or re-establishing meaningful connections, and asking directly, “How can I help you learn during these difficult times?”
+An initial aspect of this message might include sharing how instructors sharing how they are handling the current situation (if they are comfortable disclosing such information), establishing or re-establishing meaningful connections, and asking directly, “How can I help you learn during these difficult times?”
 (Imad, 2022).
-Encourage students to check in with each other if they feel comfortable doing so.
+Such a question demonstrates an instructor’s willingness to consider any accommodation that might be necessary.
+Students can also be encouraged to check in with each other if they feel comfortable doing so.
 As Eyler explains, “Caring pedagogies do not require us to lower standards or to cross boundaries.
-They simply require that we be present for our students as fellow human beings and that we invest ourselves in helping them to succeed” (2018: 148).
+They simply require that we be present for our students as fellow human beings and that we invest ourselves in helping them to succeed” (2018, 148).

 3. Offer resources and options.